wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 - **by land**: ICA should not be asking for a myPASS.
 If they do, inform them that the Malaysian side will not ask for myPASS on entry.

-- **by air**: Airlines and immigration authorities may ask you to show your [myPASS/Travel Note](#is-applying-for-mypass-still-necessary) because they liaise with the Malaysian High Comm.
+- **by air**: Airlines and immigration authorities may ask you to show your [myPASS/Travel Note](#mypass-necessary) because they liaise with the Malaysian High Comm.
 To be safe, please apply.

-## What do I need to do to enter Malaysia?
+## What do I need to do to enter Malaysia? {#enter-my}

 You will need to print out, fill in, and sign a [Letter of Undertaking](http://www.nadma.gov.my/images/nadma/documents/garispanduan/LATEST_LOU.pdf) stating that you agree to pay any quarantine costs applicable (accommodation and Covid-19 test).